Contributed by Ankur Goyal on 2024-01-29

-In this example, we'll build an app that automatically generates HTML components, evaluates them, and captures user feedback.
-We'll use the feedback and evaluations to build up a dataset that we'll use as a basis for further improvements.
+In this example, we’ll build an app that automatically generates HTML components, evaluates them, and captures user feedback.
+We’ll use the feedback and evaluations to build up a dataset

 The generator

-We'll start by using a very simple prompt to generate HTML components using gpt-3.5-turbo
+We’ll start by using a very simple prompt to generate HTML components usinggpt-3.5-turbo.

-First, we'll initialize an openai client and wrap it with Braintrust's helper.
-This is a no-op until we start using the client within code that is instrumented by Braintrust.
+First, we’ll initialize an openai client and wrap it with Braintrust’s helper.
+This is a no-op until we start using

-.
-We'll also do a few things that help us log & evaluate this function later:
+gpt-3.5-turbo.
+We’ll also do a few things that help us log & evaluate this function later:

 - Wrap the execution in a

-call, which will enable Braintrust to log the inputs and outputs of the function when we run it in production or in evals - Make its signature accept a single
+tracedcall, which will enable Braintrust to log the inputs and outputs of the function when we run it in production or in evals - Make its signature accept a single

-function expects - Use a
+inputvalue, which Braintrust’sEvalfunction expects - Use a

-so that this test is reproduceable
+seedso that this test is reproduceable

 Examples